szu-ai/uav-policy-transfer-drl/README.md

 | Velocity memory | Smooths commanded velocity for stable motion. |
 | No-progress watchdog | Stops deadlocked runs without affecting successful route-completion evaluation. |

-The method then calls `_compute_reward()` and records the transition.
-If the route is complete, the episode is finalized and figures/metrics can be saved.
+<p align="justify">The method then calls `_compute_reward()` and records the transition.
+If the route is complete, the episode is finalized and figures/metrics can be saved.</p>

 ---

 ### 5.9 Scene and Sensor Construction

-The environment builds either a procedural plant-style scene, an industrial target scene, or an imported asset scene.
+<p align="justify">The environment builds either a procedural plant-style scene, an industrial target scene, or an imported asset scene.</p>

-Important scene functions:
+<p align="justify">Important scene functions:</p>

 | Function | Purpose |
 |---|---|